 While looking at the Honor 9i, the design is quite similar to the flagship Honor 8 Pro, but the rear camera bump is just unpleasant, protruding edges on the rear camera don’t look much good on it.
 The overall design is attractive, clad in a metallic unibody with 83% screen-to-body ratio.

-The quad cameras, which is the USP of this phone, are a deal breaker.
+The quad cameras are the USP of this phone.
 The front and rear camera, both shoot photos with bokeh effects or you can say depth-of-field effects.
 The selfie camera includes a dual-camera setup (13 MP + 2 MP) with Toning flash while the main camera also includes a dual camera setup (16 MP + 2 MP) with LED flash.

 The specs are also compelling, the Honor 9i packs a midrange hardware.
 An octa-core Kirin 659 SoC accompanied by 4 GB of RAM LPDDR3 type, a Mali-T830 MP2 GPU, and a large 64 GB internal storage that expands further via microSD card.
 On the battery side, it is powered by a 3,340 mAh battery.